-Species Name Name Herring (Clupea harengus) - Norwegian spring spawners 5 C1 Category C Stock Status - Minimum Requirements CI C1.1 Fishery removals of the species in the fishery under assessment are included in the stock assess · PASS process, OR are considered by scientific authorities to be negligible.
-C1.2 The species is considered, in its most recent stock assessment, to have a biomass above the limit PASS reference po int (or proxy), OR removals by the fishery under assessment are considered by scientific authorities to o be negligible.
-Clause outcome: PASS
+Species Name Name Whiting (Merlangius merlangus) C1 C1 Category C Stock Status - Minimum Requirements CI C1.1 ovals of the species in the fishery under assessment are included in the stock assessment are considered by scientific authorities to be negligible.
+PASS C1.2 reference po s considered, in its most recent stock assessment, to have a biomass above the limit int (or proxy), OR removals by the fishery under assessment are considered by scientific o be negligible.
+PASS • • Clause outcome: PASS